FrancisVila/MFT_convert/content/en/docs/SecureTransport/Installation_Guide/prereqs_overview/Database_installation_prerequisites/Requirements_for_Oracle_databases/_index.md

 -   To support unicode characters in filenames and directories, the database should use AL32UTF8 encoding.

--   <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> can connect to an external Oracle database over a plain or secure connection.
+-   {{< SecureTransport/componentshortname >}} can connect to an external Oracle database over a plain or secure connection.
     Starting with SecureTransport 5.5-20201029, the external database server’s certificates that contain `keyUsage` extensions MUST also have the `digitalSignature` indicator enabled.
 This affects both secure and non-secure connections.

 -   The Oracle database can use, but does not require, the Real Application Clusters (RAC) option.